TritonDataCenter/rfd/rfd/0116/README.md

 the entry point for all tests.
 The number of testing candidates and effort involved will dictate if this is feasible.
 A stress testing tool such as cosbench or [tsung](http://tsung.erlang-projects.org/) could then be a used to test each option with the same workloads and would make for straightforward comparison of results.
+Another option is to adapt [mdshovel](https://github.com/joyent/manta-mdshovel) as a test entry point.

 We also need to determine what machines can be used for the testing and ensure there are enough resources available to properly evaluate each of the options.